readthedocs-fr/liveapp/README.md

 You can build it by using *electron-builder*. \
 To install *electron-builder* just do `npm install -g electron-builder` which will install it globally. \
-Then, in this application root folder, just do `electron-builder` and it will compile the application for your operating system. \
+Then, in the `src/` folder, just do `electron-builder` and it will compile the application for your operating system. \
-You then can found the build into the `dist/` folder.
+You then can found the build into the `src/dist/` folder.

 ## License